 Bacula's process for removing entries from the catalog is called Pruning.
-The default is Automatic Pruning, which means that once an entry reaches a certain age (e.g. 30 days old) it is removed from the catalog.
+The default is Automatic Pruning, which means that once a Job record reaches a certain age (e.g. 30 days old) and a pruning occurs, it will be removed from the catalog.
 Note that Job records that are required for current restore won't be removed automatically, and File records are needed for VirtualFull and Accurate backups.
-Once a job has been pruned, you can still restore it from the backup tape, but one additional step is required: scanning the volume with bscan.
+Once a job has been pruned, you can still restore it from the backup Volume, provided that the Volume has not been recycled, but one additional step is required: scanning the volume with bscan.
 The alternative to Automatic Pruning is Manual Pruning, in which you explicitly tell Bacula to erase the catalog entries for a volume.
-You'd usually do this when you want to reuse a Bacula volume, because there's no point in keeping a list of files that USED TO BE on a tape.
+You'd usually do this when you want to reuse a Bacula volume, because there's no point in keeping a list of files that USED TO BE on a volume.
 Or, if the catalog is starting to get too big, you could prune the oldest jobs to save space.
 Manual pruning is done with the prune command (command 1.5 on page 9) in the Bacula Community Console Manual (thanks to Bryce Denney for the above explanation).

-23.2 Pruning Directives
+24.2 Pruning Directives